Healthdirect Free Australian health advice you can count on.

 • feed poorly

-Children with a mild narrowing of the aorta might have few symptoms, and might simply be found to have high blood pressure as young adults.
-Other symptoms and signs include:
+Children with a mild narrowing of their aorta may not have obvious symptoms.
+They might be found to have high blood pressure.

 What causes aortic coarctation?